 But what happens to unbelievers?

-Christians believe that those who do not accept Jesus Christ as their Lord and Savior enter into hell immediately after death.
+Christians believe that those who do not accept Jesus Christ as their Lord and Savior enter into hell (or the "second death") immediately after death.
 Job 18:14 calls such a death “the king of terrors.”
 You may consider turning to Mark 9:43–48, which speaks of the fire that is not quenched and the worm that does not die.